 People loved the opportunity to interact with colleagues across the globe whom they might never have the opportunity to meet in person.

 - ‘This course has helped me as a manager in terms of listening, and using more a self-directive approach with my team.
-For example, asking them what next steps are and showing appreciation and validation, which I feel has already gotten excellent results and helped me grow as manager.’ – Stephanie Straszynski, Project Manager at World Animal Protection.
+For example, asking them what next steps are and showing appreciation and validation, which I feel has already gotten excellent results and helped me grow as manager.
+Almost a year on from having done the course, I still use and feel the benefits of the training.
+This course was the best training I’ve seen provided internally at my organisation, so I can’t praise it highly enough!’ – Stephanie Straszynski, Project Manager at World Animal Protection.

 - ‘I really learned a lot in this short period of time and will definitely use most of these skills in my professional and private life.
 This course is definitely something most of our colleagues could benefit from and I hope our organization will make it even more accessible.’ – Blanka Scheffer-Dedi, Global Project Manager, Animals in Farming at World Animal Protection.

 - ‘Very well organized.
 I enjoyed so much the session.
 The trainer was fantastic.
 I really liked the way he used real examples, to show every listening category.
 The size of the team (attendees) is perfect.’ – Ricardo Mora, Campaign Manager, World Animal Protection Bogotá.